So I thought this was a good topic for my first blog post.

 - Step-by-step guides

-- List of links to useful articles or tools (maybe even a review of essential software you use as an author like Google Workspace (formerly G Suite), writing software like Grammarly, ProWritingAid or Scrivener, or even writing classes like Udemy and CreativeLive)
+- List of links to useful articles or tools (maybe even a review of essential software you use as an author like Google Workspace (formerly G Suite), writing software like Grammarly, ProWritingAid or Scrivener, or even writing classes like Fiverr Learn and CreativeLive)

 d.
 To Inspire